 History of the Conway County Library

-The book collection, along with a downtown Morrilton lot that the club had bought with proceeds from the sale of the Old School Church building, qualified the Pathfinder Club to apply for an Andrew Carnegie Foundation grant.
-On September 29, 1915, the Andrew Carnegie Foundation granted the city of Morrilton $10,000 for the purpose of building a free public library, making Morrilton the smallest town, at least in the South, to be able to boast of a Carnegie Library.
+Using the rare collection as a bargaining chip, along with a downtown Morrilton lot that the club had bought with proceeds from the sale of the Old School Church building, the Pathfinder Club applied to the Andrew Carnegie Foundation for a grant with which to build a new library.
+On September 29, 1915, the Andrew Carnegie Foundation granted the city of Morrilton $10,000 for the purpose of building a free public library, making Morrilton the smallest town (at least in the South) to be able to boast of a Carnegie Library.

-In the early 1900’s, the Carnegie Foundation built 2,509 libraries in the English-speaking world.
-Of those, 1,412 were built in the United States.
-Today, the Conway County Library is one of two public libraries in the state of Arkansas functioning from its original Carnegie building.
-It continues to grow and seek to serve the changing needs of the community.
+In the early 1900s, the Carnegie Foundation built 2509 libraries in the English-speaking world.
+Of those, 1412 were built in the United States.
+Today, the Conway County Library is one of two public libraries in the state of Arkansas functioning from it original Carnegie building.